Asparagus and Tomato Frittata with Havarti and Dill

 - Break eggs into a bowl and beat well.

 - When tomatoes have cooked for 2 minutes, pour eggs over, season with Spike Seasoning (affiliate link) and Vege-Sal (affiliate link) or salt, and fresh ground black pepper.

 - Then sprinkle cheese over the top.
 (There will be some pieces of asparagus and tomatoes poking up at this point, but the frittata will puff up more as it cooks.)

 - Cover pan and cook on low heat about 8-10 minutes, or until eggs are set and the cheese is completely melted on the top.

 - Put frittata under the broiler for a few minutes, checking carefully to see when it’s starting to get brown.

-- When the top is browned to your liking, cut frittata into four wedges, garnish with sliced green onions, and serve hot.
+- When the top is browned to your liking, cut frittata into six wedges, garnish with sliced green onions, and serve hot.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything used in this recipe is a tasty low-carb ingredient, making this a good breakfast for any phase of the South Beach Diet or any other low-carb eating plan.
-If you’re strictly following the South Beach Diet recommendations for low-fat cheese you may wish to use something instead of Havarti to make this lower in fat.
+Asparagus and Tomato Frittata is perfect for low-carb or Keto diets, and it’s a good breakfast for any phase of the original South Beach Diet.
+If you’re strictly following the South Beach Diet recommendations for low-fat cheese you may need to use something instead of Havarti to make this lower in fat.

 Find More Recipes Like This One: